open-cx/open-cx/docs/API/backend-setup.md

 - Fork the repository;
 - Make the changes you think are needed;
 - Create a pull request, choosing the **dev** branch as the merge target;
-- **Frequently** check out the pull request, as comments can be made and revisions can be requested in order for it to be approved.
+- **Frequently** check out the pull request, as comments can be made and revisions can be requested in order for it to be approved;
+- The pull request will be merged as soon as possible.

 ## How shall I add an attribute (analogous to a field on a database)?
 If you want to add an attribute to an already existing schema, you should: